say no as parents

 Offering Explanations

-When children constantly hear the phrase “say no as parents” they can become frustrated and resistant to instructions.
-Instead of saying “no,” try using phrases like “stop” or “you don’t have to do that.”
-Offering alternatives to “no” can help avoid conflict and negativity with your children.
+Children quickly get frustrated and fight back against your demands when all they hear them say is, “Say no as parents.”
+Instead of saying “no,” try using phrases such as “stop” or “you don’t have to do that.”
+Offering choices with “no” may avoid conflict and negativity with your children.

 Offering Choices